dmassiani/WordPress-Storytelling/readme.md

 Element is the most important chapter you need to know.

-Is is really important your think about your structured macro-template.
+Is is really important your think about your structured macro-template before.

 Today, Storytelling don't have capability to manage content resulting to element removed or modified from macro-template.

-In a future release.
+Capability available in a future release.

 You have content with macro-template linked?
 Don't touch macro template used.